 - Difficult situations — call on the Helper

-- Hurting relationships — trust the One, your Intercessor, who stands at God’s right hand.
+- Hurting relationships — trust your Intercessor, who stands at God’s right hand.

 - Life’s too heavy — draw on your Strengthener